johnpennypacker/demodalizer/README.md

-# How do I use Demodalizer?
+# Demodalizer

+Demodalizer is a bit of javascript that removes modal windows.
+[Read about Demodalizer](https://johnpennypacker.github.io/demodalizer/)

+# The code
-Put the contents of this file into the URL of a bookmark: [Demodalizer](https://raw.githubusercontent.com/johnpennypacker/demodalizer/master/output/bookmarklet-demodalizer.min.js)

-When presented with a modal, hit the bookmark and make the modals go away.
+Copy the contents of this file into the URL of a bookmark: [Demodalizer](https://raw.githubusercontent.com/johnpennypacker/demodalizer/master/output/bookmarklet-demodalizer.min.js), then hit the bookmark and make the modals go away.